GillHuang-Xtler/GillHuang-Xtler.github.io/_talks/2023-05-28-talk-pakdd.md

 location: "Osaka, Japan"
 ---

-Followed by the research of the specific heterogeneous client, Maverick, this talk analysis its contribution and propose a distance-based client selection method with convergence guarantee.
+Followed by the research of the specific heterogeneous client, Maverick, this talk analyzes its contribution and propose a distance-based client selection method with convergence guarantee.